-The sled or nose cone looks like a flattened diamond shape constructed with two lower and upper aeroshells of roughly 5/8" thick.
+The sled or nose cone looks like a flattened diamond shape constructed with two lower and upper aeroshells roughly 5/8" thick.
 For the two leading-edge tools, the foam was employed to produce tools for the two inner supports and to create four internal structural components.
-Layup and curing of the skins was done using the lower and upper aeroshells.
+Layup and curing of the skins were done using the lower and upper aeroshells.
 Also, the assembly was built using the upper and lower aeroshells.

 A very smooth surface was achieved on the foam tools by applying a low-temp epoxy primer.
 Curing the graphite laminates was performed on the foam tool at 170ºF, followed by removing the parts from the tool and fully curing them at 350ºF in the autoclave.
 Laminate spring back, creep, bowing, or changes in its properties were not observed when processing.

 AASC was able to make the prototype within four months.
-During the test, the prompt strike warhead enclosed in AASC's prototype aeroshell was launched from the Holloman test track at mach 2 speed.
+During the test, the prompt strike warhead enclosed in AASC's prototype aeroshell was launched from the Holloman test track at Mach 2 speed.
 In addition to acquiring critical predictive data during its 5-second run, the prototype aeroshell confirmed the value of employing General Plastics' FR-7100 Multi-Use Core Series for cost-effective, fast-turn prototyping.